How Much Do Collection Agencies Charge?

 Collection Agency Costs:

 How Much Does It Cost to Hire a Collection Agency?

-A debt collection agency operating on a contingency fee will be entitled to its fee only after successfully collecting your debt.
+Most debt collection agencies, including Fair Capital, operate on a contingency-based arrangement, often called "No Payment, No Fee."
+A debt collection agency charging on a contingency basis will be entitled to its fee only after successfully collecting your debt.

-The Benefits of Contingency Fee Debt Collection
+Benefits of Contingency-Based Debt Collection

 Maximum Results.
 You can rest assured that a contingency-based collection agency will give its utmost to your accounts.
 Because they don't get paid unless you get paid, the agency will be highly motivated to do everything in its power to bring you the best possible result.
 This may also provide some peace of mind–if a collection agency is willing to risk not collecting a fee for the work they put into things, you probably have a good chance of retrieving your debt.